Git Quick Start Guide

 git push -f origin main

-This operation will clear all historical records, keeping only the latest commit.
-This operation is irreversible, and all historical records will be permanently deleted, so ensure you truly do not need these historical records before executing this operation.
+This will clear all history records, keeping only the latest commit.
+This operation is irreversible, and all history records will be permanently deleted, so please ensure you really do not need these history records before performing this operation.

 Solution: You can configure Git to handle line endings.
 Use the following commands to set Git to automatically convert line endings: